-RISE's attorneys are available to conduct virtual or in-person staff development, training or workshops for special and regular education professionals and leaders, mediators, hearing officers, LEA Representatives and other IEP team members on a local and national basis.
+RISE's attorneys are available to conduct virtual or in-person staff development, training or workshops for special and regular education professionals and leaders on a local and national basis.
 In addition, RISE conducts its own regional conferences and local workshops.
-For a list of scheduled presentations, see our scheduled presentations page.
+For a list of sample and scheduled presentations, see our scheduled presentations page.

 Commonly requested training programs and workshops include, but are not limited to:

 LEArn & LEAd training for LEA Representatives, Special Education Teachers, and other IEP Team members

 Hot Topics in Special Education Law/Recent Court and Agency Decisions

 Addressing the Needs of Students with Mental Health Issues

 The Rules of Discipline for Students with Disabilities and Their Practical Implications

 Options for Dealing with Dangerous Students with Disabilities

 Staying out of Legal Hot Water: Practical Tips for Avoiding Special Education Legal Disputes (What to Say; What Not to Say!)

 Educating Students with Autism